Gimme Chocolate!!: Cover versions

 On August 10, 2017, Postmodern Jukebox released a jazz cover of the song, with vocals provided by Tara Louise.
 The group takes the "already offbeat combo of J-pop and heavy metal" and adds elements of retro jazz.

-On October 9, 2017, Sakura Gakuin members Maaya Asou, Marin Hidaka, and Kano Fujihira covered the song as a "One-Night Shuffle Unit", wearing Babymetal T-shirts during the concert Sakura Gakuin 2017: After-School Anthology – Autumn Shuffle Night.
+On October 9, 2017, Sakura Gakuin members Maaya Asō, Marin Hidaka, and Kano Fujihira covered the song as a "One-Night Shuffle Unit", wearing Babymetal T-shirts during the concert Sakura Gakuin 2017: After-School Anthology – Autumn Shuffle Night.